Before we get any further, it’s important that you have an answer to the question ‘what is dropshipping?’

 Dropshipping is so easy because it requires very little from you.
 You don’t need a warehouse to store products or a team to help you out.
 You don’t have to worry about stocking or shipping either.
 You don’t even have to spend a certain amount of time every day on your store.
 It’s surprisingly hands-off, especially once you get going.

 All of this means that you can start your business today.
 You can start getting everything up and running within a matter of hours.

 You will need some foundational knowledge and the right tools and resources, and that’s why we created this guide.
 By the time you’ve finished it, you’ll be equipped with the knowledge you need to jumpstart your own dropshipping business.

 Dropshipping is easy to grow.
 As you scale up, your business model doesn’t have to change very much at all.
 You’ll have to put more work into sales and marketing as you grow, but your day-to-day will stay more or less the same.

 One of the benefits of dropshipping is that the costs don’t skyrocket when you scale.
 Because of this, it’s easy to keep growing at a pretty fast rate.
-You don’t have to hire a huge team either.
-Unless you want to assemble a small team at some point, you can do almost everything all by yourself.
+You can do almost everything by yourself, too, unless you want to assemble a small team at some point.

 Dropshipping doesn’t demand a lot of capital.
 Because starting a dropshipping business requires so little, you can get started with minimal funds.
 You can build an entire business right from your laptop, and you don’t need to make any high-level investments.
 Even as your business grows, your costs will be fairly low – especially when compared to traditional business expenses.